pinkest-nekomata/LaDS-Lore-Project/Items and Tech/Josephine's secret notes.md

 >
 > Entry No. 2
 > In terms of the [[Evol]] experiment, we could only hypothesize from a numerical perspective.
 Before she used [[Evol]] of her own accord, no one could be sure how the [[Resonance Evol]] would manifest.
 > Only once did she use Resonance unconsciously.
 The target and range were unclear. [[Leon]] has the [[Acoustic Transmission]] Evol.
-That day, everyone hard him talking on the phone with his girlfriend as if he were a broadcaster.
+That day, everyone heard him talking on the phone with his girlfriend as if he were a broadcaster.
 >
 > Entry No. 3
 > Following the voting results, we began our experiment to kill Unicorn in an observation unit yesterday.
 We also prepared emergency measures.